 A licensed Occupational Therapist and Speech-Language Pathologist also collaborates with teachers to help students develop competency and fluency in handwriting, keyboarding, and public speaking skills.

-Children in the elementary program at Oakstone Academy are valued for their individuality and challenged to meet high academic and personal standards.
+Children in the Lower School at Oakstone Academy are valued for their individuality and challenged to meet high academic and personal standards.
 Parents are valued partners in the educational setting and can expect open communication from their children’s teachers.